 It is highly recommended that you contact Stacy Hoshino, director of Community Grants to consult with about your project before starting the LOI at firstname.lastname@example.org or (808) 469-4551.

-A Letter of Inquiry (REQUIRED)
+Submitting a Letter of Inquiry through the grant application portal (REQUIRED)

 Our grants application process is competitive.
 To learn more about our Grants Program, the requirements, and your eligibility, please refer to our FAQs webpage.